fabiomux/zypper-upgraderepo/README.md

 ## Installation

-There are several options to install the service menus listed in this repository.
+There are a couple of options to install this application.

 ### Rubygem